Benchmarking the Safety of Large Language Models for Robotic Health Attendant Control: Benign Instruction Rewriting Prompt

 \section{Benign Instruction Rewriting Prompt}

-The following system prompt and user prompt were used to rewrite each harmful instruction into a paired benign equivalent (Section~\ref{sec:benign_construction} of the main text).
+The following system prompt and user prompt were used to rewrite each harmful instruction into a paired benign equivalent (``\textit{Benign Instruction Dataset Construction}'' section of the main text).
 The rewriting model was GPT-5.4 (gpt-5.4-2026-03-05, temperature = 0.0).